JeremieLitzler/record-api/README.md

 I created an empty PHP Custom App to get a Mysql DB

+**Connecting to remote MySQL database**:

+When having the error:

+> ConnectionError [SequelizeConnectionError]: connect ETIMEDOUT

-I had to add my local IP address (see [here]() and add it to the Whiltelist IP in the screen available at `https://unified.cloudways.com/server/YOUR_SERVER_ID/security/?tab=MySQL`
+Add my local IP address (see [here](https://whatismyipaddress.com/fr/mon-ip) and add it to the Whiltelist IP in the screen available at `https://unified.cloudways.com/server/YOUR_SERVER_ID/security/?tab=MySQL`.
+[See Cloudways docs](https://www.cloudways.com/blog/connect-to-remote-mysql-database/#grant-remote-access-to-MySQL-database).

 The connection worked instantly with the whitelisting.

+**Datatypes**:

 Also, in my case, I wanted to use the `UUIDV4` datatype.
 But Sequelize said: